 In a similar fashion, he later became an innovator in finding new ways for newspapers and other media companies to grow their revenues, especially online.

 In 2004, frustrated with the terrible software options available to Creative Circle's consulting clients, Bill founded a software company arm for Creative Circle.
 "I knew nothing about software, but in some ways that was an advantage.
 We didn't follow the same path as traditional software firms."

 "Our research showed that 72% of potential advertisers were abandoning the process of placing a classified ad online.
 I felt we had to do something or newspapers were doomed," says Ostendorf.
 Almost half the abandonment happened on the page where users were asked to write their ads, so Creative Circle created software that writes the ad for you.
-That and other improvements reduced abandonment by 50%.
+That and other improvements reduced abandonment by more than 50%.